-We have audited the accompanying consolidated balance sheets of Artelo Biosciences, Inc. and its subsidiaries (collectively, the "Company") as of December 31, 2022, December 31, 2021 and August 31, 2021, and the related consolidated statements of operations and comprehensive loss, stockholders' equity, and cash flows for the years ended December 31, 2022 and August 31, 2021, and for the four-month transition period ended December 31, 2021, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2022, December 31, 2021 and August 31, 2021, and the results of their operations and their cash flows for the years ended December 31, 2022 and August 31, 2021, and for the four-month transition period ended December 31, 2022 and August 31, 2021, and for the four-month transition period ended December 31, 2022 and August 31, 2021, and for the four-month transition period ended December 31, 2022 and August 31, 2021, and for the four-month transition period ended December 31, 2021, and for the four-month transition period ended December 31, 2021, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheets of Artelo Biosciences, Inc. and its subsidiaries (collectively, the "Company") as of December 31, 2023 and 2022, and the related consolidated statements of operations and comprehensive loss, stockholders' equity, and cash flows for the years then ended, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2023 and 2022, and the results of their operations and their cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States of America.